Zagreb, Free Walking Tours: Where We Went, What We Saw & Where We Walked

 free walking tours zagreb

-Our first stop was Zagreb Cathedral, a Roman Catholic Church (at this point we'd like to state that we are not big fans of centralized, hierarchical religious institutions and would like to remind people that several Roman Catholic priests were members of the Ustase and committed war crimes).
+Our first stop was Zagreb Cathedral, a Roman Catholic Church (at this point we'd like to state that we are not big fans of centralised, hierarchical religious institutions and would like to remind people that several Roman Catholic priests were members of the U$tase and committed w@r crimes).
 We were amused to see that they'd hidden the scaffolding with a photo of what it should look like.
 Adam revealed that the scaffolding (and photo) had been up as long as he can remember.
 The cathedral is made of limestone, which falls into disrepair if unpolished.
-As Croatia was 'communist' (in case you're interested in why we put that into quotation marks, read here) for 30 years and as most communists discourage religion, the cathedral was left to fall into disrepair.
+As Croatia was 'c0mmunist' (in case you're interested in why we put that into quotation marks, read here) for 30 years and as most c0mmunists discourage religion, the cathedral was left to fall into disrepair.
 Adam also revealed that Zagreb Cathedral is the tallest building in Zagreb, and, due to an architectural error, one of the towers is 4cm taller than the other.
 Inside the cathedral, we were fascinated when Adam pointed out a mural of the Croatian Glagolitic Script - the Glagolitic alphabet is the oldest known Slavic alphabet.
 The Croats used it between the 12th and 20th century.
 This piece celebrates Croatia transferring from Paganism to Christianity:

 free walking tours zagreb free tours zagreb

 I like it because it reminds me of the language in Futurama lol...
-Futurama and ancient languages aside, Zagreb Cathedral has a lot of other cool things from lots of different countries, including: the (buried) body of the blessed Bishop of Croatia, who fought against the commies and the Nazis (yes, there were Roman Catholics who resisted, nothing is black and white); it is thought that he will soon be named a saint.
+Futurama and ancient languages aside, Zagreb Cathedral has a lot of other cool things from lots of different countries, including: the (buried) body of the blessed Bishop of Croatia, who fought against the commies and the Nezis (yes, there were Roman Catholics who resisted, nothing is black and white); it is thought that he will soon be named a saint.
 Our favourite thing, though was the Slovenian statues of the last supper, which was a lot more interesting than the traditional painting:

 zagreb free walking tour zagreb day tours